 Here is a cowboy shot from Wonder Woman:

-If it's important to your story that your character is defiant against the status quo, cowboy shots can be incredibly powerful.
+If it's important to your story that your character is defiant against the status quo, the cowboy shot can be incredibly powerful.

-Now that you know a little bit more about Cowboy shots, and the purpose of them, you can shot list your ideas to get a better game-plan for how you want to use them.
-If you’re still unsure how and when to utilize the Cowboy shot, you can collaborate with your team using StudioBinder's cloud share feature.
-Click below and get to planning.
+Now that you know a little bit more about how and why filmmakers use cowboy shots, you can shot list how you want to use them.
+If you’re still unsure how and when to utilize the cowboy shot, you can collaborate with your team using StudioBinder's cloud share feature.